-In this section we prove Theorem~\ref{thm-main}, which together with Theorem~\ref{thm-mat-actions} essentially provides a complete description of the Khovanov homology of rational tangles.
-The theorem in this section describes how the homotopy class of the Khovanov complex of a rational tangle has a particularly simple, and canonical, representative.
-We describe this representative very explicitly, and as we find in Section~\ref{sec-burau}, the underlying subobjects of the representative can surprisingly be described via the reduced Burau representation of $B_3$.

-In Section~\ref{sec-31} we use the tools in Section~\ref{sec-25} to compute the Khovanov complex of a integer tangle (Proposition~\ref{proof-ints}).
-The proof is by induction, and we find that the complexes $\Kb{n}$ all have a simple, and periodic, representative.
-We then introduce a notation with which one can easily describe and visualize the Khovanov complex of a rational tangle.
-We illustrate the notation and the result of the section by computing $Kh(7_1)$ by hand (Example~\ref{eg-7_1}).

-In Section~\ref{sec-32} we describe a `square isomorphism' (Proposition~\ref{prop-square_iso}), and how it can simplify previously inscrutable complexes into the aforementioned canonical form.

-Finally, in Section~\ref{sec-33} we combine these results to obtain Theorem~\ref{thm-main}.
-We illustrate the theorem by easily computing $Kh(8_2)$ by hand in Example~\ref{eg-82}.

-In Section~\ref{sec-RTs} we saw that every positive (negative) rational tangle is isotopic to a standard form $\la a_1,a_2,\ldots,a_n \ra$ where all $a_i$ are non-negative (non-positive) (Corollary~\ref{coro-canonical-form}).
-In such a form a positive (negative) rational tangle can be constructed from a finite sequence of additions and products with the $[+1]$ ($[-1]$) tangle.
-This means that the Khovanov complex of a rational tangle can be constructed inductively from $\Kb{\pm 1}$ by a sequence of intermediate complexes, where each is obtained from the next by adding a crossing then immediately simplifying the resulting complex.
-Theorem~\ref{thm-main} describes precisely how to obtain $\Kb{T + [1]}$ or $\Kb{T * [1]}$ from $\Kb{T}$ by breaking apart the `morphism string' (Section~\ref{sec-33}) of $\Kb{T}$ into several subwords, applying certain rules to the subwords, and concatenating the result.
+In Section~\ref{sec-RTs} we recalled that every positive or negative rational tangle is isotopic to a canonical form $\la a_1,a_2,\ldots,a_n \ra$ where the $a_i$ are all non-negative or all non-positive respectively (Corollary~\ref{coro-canonical-form}).
+Such a rational tangle can be constructed from a finite sequence of additions and products with the $[+1]$ or $[-1]$ tangle respectively.
+This together with the locality of the Khovanov bracket means that the Khovanov complex of a rational tangle can be constructed inductively from $\Kb{\pm 1}$ by a sequence of intermediate complexes, where each is obtained from the next by adding a crossing then immediately simplifying the resulting complex.
+The main result in this section explicitly shows how, at each step, the complexes simplify to zig-zag complexes.

-For the rest of the paper, we'll work with positive tangles.
+For the rest of the note, we'll work with positive tangles.
 The results for the case of negative tangles are completely analogous.
-We will also use the notation $\Kb{a_1,a_2,\ldots,a_n}$ to denote the Khovanov complex of the rational tangle $\la a_1,\ldots,a_n\ra$.
+We use the notation $\Kb{a_1,a_2,\ldots,a_n}$ to denote the Khovanov complex of the rational tangle $\la a_1,\ldots,a_n\ra$.

-For those hard-pressed for time, the section can be summarized in a triptych of diagrams: Figure~\ref{fig-int-tang-sum}, Figure~\ref{fig-square_iso} and Figure~\ref{fig-Wire}.
-If you understand these, you've understood this section.